dylanwglenn/pubSEM/readme.md

 include the unintuitive programmatic creation of layouts and difficulty in maintaining legibility for complex diagrams.

 Interactive solutions, including [lavaangui](https://github.com/karchjd/lavaangui/), have the benefit of being interactive and intuitive.
-With these tools, users can easily layout and customize a path diagram.
-On the other hand, existing solutions in this category lack the exactness and reproducibility of programmatic solutions.
-After the user manually positions nodes and connections (often with some slight misalignment), the layout is not remembered.
-If you want redo their model with new data or add another variable, all your previous work in laying out the model must be redone.
+With these tools, users can easily layout and customize a path diagram; however, existing solutions in this category lack the exactness and reproducibility of programmatic solutions.
+After you manually positions nodes and connections (often with some slight misalignment), the layout is not remembered.
+If you want redo the model with new data or add another variable, all your previous work in laying out the model must be redone.

 ## The pubSEM solution